safestride/safestride.github.io/landing.md

 		<header class="major">
 			<h2>Our goal</h2>
 		</header>
-		<p>Safestride is a platform that aims to combine the routing mechanisms of BING with local DC Crime data.</p>
+		<p>Safestride is a platform that aims to combine the routing mechanisms of BING with local DC Crime data.
+Below are some of the writing assignments we've completed to give more details on our goal. </p>
 	</div>
 </section>